aplantin/chavi/README.md

-# chavi
-Consensus haplotype detection and visualization
+# chavi: Consensus Haplotype Detection and Visualization

 chavi identifies and visualizes long shared identity-by-state (IBS) segments
       between case haplotypes.
 It is intended to be used in the setting where a